Hendrix-CS/csci285/exams/exam2aha.md

 To earn a **Partially Complete** on the exam, you must

 1. Write a function to calculate the derivative of x, y, and z at a given point in time.
 Use the equations as shown on the Wikipedia page.
+They use the [] to denote another level of paraenthesis, so don't be fooled, it is not an index lookup.

 2. Use `odeint` and your function above to solve the model given the following: